Biewer Terrier Registry Info...

 |Biewer Terrier Registry Information|

 The Biewer Terrier Registry of America was established by the founders of the BTCA to maintain a reliable, accurate data base for the verification and registration of purebred Biewer Terrier dogs and puppies in America.
 In order to have and maintain a respectable registry, free of political complications we have opted to use an established independent firm to hold and maintain all records and pedigrees.

-If you do not have a BTRA registered Biewer and wish to register with BTRA, you will have to submit to the following guidelines to see if your dog is a purebred Biewer Terrier.
+If you do not have a BTRA registered Biewer and wish to register with BTRA, you will have to submit to the following guidelines to make sure your dog is not a mix breed.
 Because of the registering of splitters and mix breeds by various registries, plus the lack of DNA profiling, we have had to require a testing procedure to protect the integrity and purity of the purebred Biewer Terrier.

 All non-BTRA registered dogs must undergo the Wisdom Panel cheek swab test 4.0 for registration consideration.
 This test can